Guide for self-assessing SIMA duties

 Amount of anti-dumping duty owing: $50

-In subsidy cases, countervailing duties are imposed after the CITT has issued an injury finding.
 The countervailing duty is equal to the amount of subsidy on the product.
 If imported goods are subject to countervailing duties, there is always an amount payable.
 This is because countervailing duty is a set amount, usually on a per unit basis (i.e. per kilogram, per ton, per bushel, etc.).
-Amounts of subsidy are usually publicly available and can be obtained by contacting your regional CBSA office or the SIMA Compliance Unit.
+The countervailing duties amount can be found in the Duty Liability (Countervailing duties) section on the Measure in Force Web page.

 Example: Countervailing duty payable ($CAN)